Join our mission

 Experience:

-The Faculty of the Weimar University Department of Nursing assists the director in implementing the program’s student learning outcomes (PSLOs).
+Overview: The instructor of Weimar University Department of Nursing assists the director in implementing the program’s student learning outcomes (PSLOs).
 They develop and implement the curriculum based on the PSLOs.
-The desired outcome is to graduate successful associate degree and baccalaureate degree nurses with a current knowledge base and critical thinking skills to deliver quality patient care which includes an emphasis on physical, mental and spiritual health promotion.
+The desired outcome is to graduate with a successful associate degree and baccalaureate degree nurses with a current knowledge base and critical thinking skills to deliver quality patient care, which includes an emphasis on physical, mental, and spiritual health promotion.

 • Provides excellence in teaching, course-related advisement, and Christian mentoring.